indirection42/polkadot-sdk/polkadot/pvq/pvq-extension/README.md

 - A portable type registry plus per‑extension function signatures (names, inputs, output).
 Useful to serve from your runtime’s `metadata()`.

+### Where to look for an example

+- This repository contains a full integration example at `cumulus/parachains/runtimes/assets/asset-hub-westend/src/pvq.rs`.

 ### Build

 ```bash